webqit/webflo/README.md

 + [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), extended with full support for routing, come into play for offline and [Progressive Web Apps (PWA)](https://web.dev/progressive-web-apps/) capabilities.

   > You are also able to easily make your web app installable by complementing this with a [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-This standards-based stack lets you work the way the web works now, but, also the way it'll work in the future!
+This and more - ahead!
+For building web-native apps!
 </details>

-*This and more - ahead!*

 ## Installation